TanukiSharp/PhotoArchiver/readme.md

 ## Build, deploy and run

 In order to build and run **PhotoArchiver**, you need .NET Core to be installed on the hosting machine.
+(SDK 1.0.1 or higher)

 After you cloned this repository, go to the root directory (where there is the file named `global.json`) and run the following command: